humbertosouza/easyjobfinder/MVP1.md

 ## Proposed AWS Cloud environment

-![alt text][pic]
+![alt text2][pic2]
 [pic2]: https://github.com/humbertosouza/easyjobfinder/blob/master/documentation/Emploid-mvp1.jpg "AWS architecture"

 ## First tasks

 * Understand LinkedIn and Glassdoor API s and limitations
-* Define the cloud or partner infrastructure where the project will be stored (AWS, Azure, GCP, partner,?)
+* Define the cloud or partner infrastructure where the project will be stored - Defined - AWS
-* Define the size of the moving window, in months: consider positions open from today to 1,2 or 3 months?
+* Define the size of the moving window, in months: consider positions open from today to 1,2, 3 months.
+Defined: 1 month?
-* Define the database to store the acquired data (Neo4G, Azure-Postgree, AWS-Postgree, MongoDB,?)
+* Define the database to store the acquired data (Neo4G, Azure-Postgree, AWS-Postgree, MongoDB,?) - Defined - CSV files on S3 buckets
-* Define the core system for processing inputs and outputs (Python ?)
+* Define the core system for processing inputs and outputs - Defined - Python
-* Design the API (Java/Spring, Python/ Flask, ? )
+* Design the API (Java/Spring, Python/ Flask, ? ) - TBD
-* Define the technology for the front-end application (Ionic, React,?)
+* Define the technology for the front-end application (Ionic, React,?) - TBD
 * Wireframe the mobile application - Done